maciasroses/My-Portfolio/README.md

 # My-Portafolio
-This is my portafolio, as a Software Engenier
+This is my portfolio, as a Software Engineer, this is a tool that helps publicize my projects and me with everyone.